Qizhong-George-Guo/qizhong-guo/reflections/new-jersey-dam-disclosure-law.md

 The law also provides a special exception for certain dams in the Pinelands Area based on three combined criteria: water-level rise, drainage area, and impoundment area.

-### Hazard classification is not dam condition
+### Hazard classification is not the same as dam condition

 New Jersey’s Class I–III classifications primarily describe the **potential consequences of failure**, rather than the dam’s present physical condition.
-Class IV combines small-dam size criteria with the requirement that the dam not meet Class I or II criteria.
+Class IV is a special small-dam, low-hazard category: it must meet specified size criteria and must not qualify as Class I or II.
+Low-hazard dams that do not meet the Class IV size criteria are classified as Class III.

 A high-hazard dam can be well maintained, while a low-hazard dam can be in poor condition.